business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Importance of packaging for online businesses

-Packaging isn’t crucial for brick-and-mortar companies only.
-Attractive and useful packaging is vital for e-commerce businesses too.
-You can easily save money on shipping, delivery and overall marketing costs by making smart choices with your packaging design for products sold online.
+Packaging isn’t crucial only for brick-and-mortar companies.
+Attractive packaging is vital for e-commerce businesses, too.
+You can save money on shipping, delivery and overall marketing costs by making wise choices when designing your packaging for online products.

 It reduces your overall product costs.

-With customer returns on the rise, it’s important to ship your product with care to minimize product returns.
-If your product is consistently arriving damaged, you will incur return shipping fees and inventory costs.
-To prevent this, use packaging that is a common size, is uniform in shape and arrives in giftable condition.
+With customer returns rising, shipping your product with care is essential to minimize product returns.
+If your product consistently arrives damaged, you will incur return shipping fees and inventory costs.
+To prevent this, use packaging that is a standard size, uniform in shape and comes in giftable condition.

 It helps you build brand identity and improve your marketing.